Unbewohnte/OBM/README.md

 The search is case-insensitive, so for example `./OBM -beatmap="Road of Resistance"` and `./OBM -beatmap="ROAD of rEsIsTaNcE"` will get you the same results

+6. `./OBM -showOrder=true` - will print the order and exit
+7. `./OBM -showOrder=true -beatmap="something here"` - will print the order and exit, just like in the previous one
 ---

 ## License